- WORK IN PROGRESS. This tracklist is made of songs appearing in handwritten papers and known sequences of the album, with the addition of songs eventually recorded around that project. ###

 01. Darryl Harper (?) - Consider Me (reference for 6 Feet Deep ?) / Hurt-M-Badd & Darryl Harper

-recording a reference track for testing the instrumental they made...
+recording a reference track for testing the instrumental he made...

 Maybe after that 6 Feet Deep let him the song (or their version is still